Converg3nce/matic-docs/docs/develop/advanced/calling-plasma-contracts.md

         amount
       )
     ```
-2. Use tx ID from previous step to create a withdraw transaction on Ropsten
+2. Use tx ID from previous step to create a withdraw transaction on Goerli
        - **Contract**: `ERC20Predicate.sol`
-       - **Network**: Ropsten
+       - **Network**: Goerli
        - **Function**: `startExitWithBurntTokens`

     The function accepts payload data, which is the proof of burn of tokens performed in the previous transaction.
 This payload is generated off-chain.